 The pacing of the lessons often seems off to me and in certain places they feel very hurried.

-All of the lessons are almost identical and so it does get quite monotonous working through them.
+I thought all of the lessons were almost identical and so it got quite monotonous working through them.

 Languages: Arabic (Egyptian), Arabic (Modern Standard), Dutch, French, Greek, German, Hindi, Italian, Irish, Japanese, Korean, Mandarin, Norwegian, Polish, Portuguese, Russian, Spanish, and Swedish.